top of page

 Conversion depends on myrosinase activity and preparation methods (Fahey et al., 2001; Matusheski et al., 2004).

-4. Antioxidant Recycling and NAD⁺ Preservation
+4. Antioxidant Support and NAD⁺ Preservation

 This reduces unnecessary NAD⁺ depletion caused by oxidative stress and inflammation (Jones, 2006).